ibm-cloud-docs/workload-protection/about.md

 - Map misconfigurations in production to infrastructure as code (IaC) manifests.

-    Fix violations by opening a pull request to the source file.

-    The {{site.data.keyword.sysdigsecure_short}} is integrated with Git.

 - Provide control over cloud infrastructure configurations and ensure consistent implementation of policies across multiple cloud providers.

     Use out-of-the-box compliance controls.